-Honoring Health: Resources for American Indians and Alaska Natives is a quarterly e-newsletter that features a different health topic in each issue and highlights resources, events, training, and grants and funding opportunities.
-It is produced by the NIAMS on behalf of the National Institutes of Health, the Indian Health Service, and the Administration for Community Living’s Administration on Aging.
+Honoring Health: Resources for American Indians and Alaska Natives is an e-newsletter that features different health topics and highlights resources, events, training, and grants and funding opportunities.
+It is produced by the National Institutes of Health in collaboration with the Indian Health Service, and the Administration for Community Living’s Administration on Aging.
 Subscribe to receive the newsletter.

 New Health Newsletter for Native Americans Launched (NIH Record, November 20, 2015)

 Dr. Deana Around Him is a postdoctoral fellow at the NIH Clinical Center.
 In this video she discusses her work on maternal and child health in American Indian communities.

 Past Workshops and Presentations

 - November 5, 2015 "SAMHSA’s Behavioral Health Work: For and With Indian Country"

 Sheila Cooper, Substance Abuse and Mental Health Administration

 Healing Our Community through Narrative: The Power of Storytelling

 - November 12, 2014 “IndiVisible: African-Native American Lives in the Americas”